Isabelle Drummond: Career

-She appeared in the film Xuxa Popstar in 2000, and in 2009 she starred in the feature film Se Eu Fosse Você 2 playing the role of Bia, the daughter of the main couple, Tony Ramos and Gloria Pires, Cláudio and Helena respectively, girl pregnant early boyfriend who hid from his father.
+in 2009 was the winner of the first season of Super Chefinhos and starred in the feature film Se Eu Fosse Você 2 playing the role of Bia, the daughter of the main couple, Tony Ramos and Gloria Pires, Cláudio and Helena respectively, girl pregnant early boyfriend who hid from his father.

 In addition, she participated in several special year-end of the station and also starred in the special Rede Globo celebrating 40 years of the channel, A História de Rosa.

-In 2009 and 2010 she played Bianca in Caras & Bocas, one of the main characters of the story.
-Her character exploded in the media and launched the slogans "É a Treva !", "Sou muito experiente", "Sou a rainha dos biscoitos de Polvilho", which fell to the popular taste.
+In 2009 and 2010, she played Bianca in Caras & Bocas, one of the main characters of the story.
+Her character exploded in the media and launched the slogans "É a Treva !", "Sou muito experiente", "Sou a rainha dos biscoitos de Polvilho", which fell to the popular taste. winning the Capricho award for "Best juvenile actress" and being nominated for the "Contigo Award".

-In 2011 she was scheduled to join the cast of six novel Globo Cordel Encantado.
-Also in the year 2011 declared in an interview to the magazine who is evangelical.
+In 2011, she was scheduled to join the cast of six novel Globo Cordel Encantado.

-In 2012 she starred alongside actresses Taís Araújo and Leandra Leal in the telenovela Cheias de Charme.
+In 2012, she starred alongside actresses Taís Araújo and Leandra Leal in the telenovela Cheias de Charme.

 In 2013, she starred in the telenovela Sangue Bom of Maria Adelaide Amaral and Vincent Villari, where she played Giane, a hardcore Corinthians fan.

 In 2014, she played her third main role, as Megan in Geração Brasil, repeating the partnership with the authors Filipe Miguez and Izabel de Oliveira.

+In 2015, she joined the cast of the soap opera Sete Vidas, alongside Jayme Matarazzo, Domingos Montagner and Débora Bloch.
+In 2016, she starred in the first phase of the soap opera A Lei do Amor, playing Heloísa.
+In 2017, she played the protagonist Anna Millman in the soap opera Novo Mundo.
+In 2019, she starred in the 7 p.m soap opera, Verão 90, playing the character Manuela Renata, "Manuzita".
+At the end of the 2010s, Isabelle starred in 6 soap operas in a row, being among the actresses who got the most prominent roles in the decade.

+In 2021, Isabelle participated in the thirteen-episode series As Crianças Que Amamos, on Canal Viva, which features testimonials from actors who began their careers as children and continue in their artistic lives.

+Still in 2021, Isabelle joined the live-action universe of Turma da Mônica as Tina in Turma da Mônica: Lições.
+In 2022, the comedy Minha Família Perfeita, a film directed by Felipe Joffily, starred Denise in cinemas.

+Currently, Isabelle works as a producer and continues analyzing proposals as an actress.